Developer: Sunsoft Publisher: Sunsoft Release: 10/90 Genre: Action

 After a string of bad games such as Superman, Back to the Future, and my personal biggest regret, Marvel’s X-Men I learned to avoid any game based on a popular license.
 When money is tight you have to be extremely picky, lest you end up with Deadly Towers for six months.
 While that stance served me well over the years it also meant I missed out on some true hidden gems.
-Gremlins 2: the New Batch is a game that I’m sure most had no expectations of.
+Gremlins 2: the New Batch is a game that I am sure most had no expectations of.
 First of all how would you even make a game based on the movie?
 Luckily Sunsoft were more creative than I am and produced one of the best licensed titles for the NES.
-Don’t pass this up!
+Do not pass this up!

 Out of all of Sunsoft’s many NES classics Gremlins 2 is probably the most underappreciated.
 Although the movie was popular the game slipped under the radar despite its quality.
-After a certain Addam’s Family title the year before I don’t blame anyone for avoiding another title in the same style.
+After a certain Addam’s Family title the year before I do not blame anyone for avoiding another title in the same style.
 However in this case Sunsoft got it right, creating one of the best top down action games for the system in my opinion.

 While primarily an action game Gremlins 2 is equal parts platformer.
 This is usually a disaster in a top down game but a few factors make it work.
 You retain full control of Gizmo when airborne to correct mistakes.
 You also have a shadow to predict your landing point.
 It is not without its flaws; attacking in midair will cause an immediate drop.
 This goes hand in hand with the at times dodgy enemy placement.
 The game loves to place unseen enemies in your path resulting in cheap hits and falls.
 It is not game breaking but is very annoying.
 Aside from that the level design is spectacular.
 There is a clear sense of progression as you advance in the clamp building with simple pits giving way to electrified floors, conveyor belts, spike traps, and fire.
 You can forgive their artistic liberties in order to make the game varied.